jckantor/ND-Pyomo-Cookbook/README.md

 # ND-Pyomo-Cookbook

-[Pyomo](http://www.pyomo.org/) is a state-of-the-art package for modeling and solving optimization problems embedded within Python.
-Using Pyomo, a user can describe optimization model by specifying decision **variables**, **constraints**, and an optimization **objective**.
-Pyomo includes a rich set of features to enable modeling of complex systems, specifying a solver, and displaying the solution.
+[Pyomo](http://www.pyomo.org/) is a state-of-the-art Python package for modeling and solving optimization problems.
+Using Pyomo, a user can embed an optimization model consisting of **decision variables**, **constraints**, and an optimization **objective** within Python.
+Pyomo includes a rich set of features to enable modeling of complex systems, specifying a solver, and accessing the solution.

 This repository provides instructions on getting started with Pyomo, and a collection of Pyomo modeling examples that have been developed for instructional purposes at Notre Dame.

+PyomoFest at Notre Dame was held June 5-7, 2018.
+This repository contains the [agenda](PyomoFest.md), [slides](PyomoFest/slides/) and [exercises](PyomoFest/exercises_wo_soln.zip) distributed during that event.

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/jckantor/ND-Pyomo-Cookbook/master?filepath=index.ipynb)